bonitasoft/bonita-doc/md/migrate-a-svn-repository-to-github.md

 `git svn clone <svn-repository-url>/<bonita-repo-name> --no-metadata --stdlayout --no-minimize-url -A authors-transform.txt ~/temp`

 This will do the standard git-svn transformation (using the authors-transform.txt file you created in the step above) and place the git repository in the `~/temp` folder inside your home directory.
+Note: `<bonita-repo-name>` should have `trunk`, `branches`, `tags` children folder.

 ### Create a .gitignore